Digilent/ArtyS7-50-PmodGPS-Demo/README.md

 | Number of Satellites |

 To set up the demo you will need to open a serial terminal, such as TeraTerm, to see the data being printed out.
+In order to be able to see the correct display you have to change the Font to _Courier_New_ from **Setup -> Font -> Font**.
+Be careful to have character encoding set to UTF-8.
+This is found in **Setup -> General -> Language**

 Apply the following settings:

 | Setting | Value |